-The Section of Thoracic Imaging provides state of the art imaging and interpretation of thoracic diseases in close collaboration with internists, pulmonologists and thoracic surgeons at the University of Chicago Medical Center.
+The Section of Thoracic Imaging provides state-of-the-art imaging and interpretation of pulmonary and cardiac diseases in close collaboration with internists, pulmonologists and thoracic surgeons at the University of Chicago Medical Center.
 Consultations and second opinions are also available on request for patients that have been imaged at other institutions.
 The section provides training for residents and fellows in the department of radiology, as well as trainees from other clinical departments.
 Joint clinical conferences are held with colleagues in Thoracic Oncology and Pulmonology Medicine as well as with the Interstitial Lung Disease Multidisciplinary Team.

 We provide diagnostic services in the inpatient, outpatient, and emergency settings.

 Interventional thoracic procedures such as biopsies and catheter drainage are performed in the section of interventional radiology.

 We have experts in all aspects of cardiopulmonary imaging and interpret radiographs, CT scans, and MRI scans of the thorax.
 We have specialized expertise in interstitial lung disease, pulmonary fibrosis, non-tuberculous mycobacterial pneumonia, lung cancer, and advanced cardiac imaging.